 Giving birth is just the beginning of a beautiful journey with your little one.
-There will be quite a number of milestones that you will notice, especially in the first year of their life.
+There will be quite a few milestones that you will notice, especially in the first year of their life.
 Babies are born with the ability to suckle right from the beginning.

 Most experts recommend breastfeeding 6 months exclusively.
 This means that your baby will not be feeding on any other things besides breast milk.
 Eventually, when solid foods have been introduced, the recommendation is to keep breastfeeding at least for the first year.

 As far as the frequency of breastfeeding your baby, it will vary from child to child.
 There are some who feed every 2 hours and others may last up to 3-4 hours before the next meal.
-When the baby gets to 6 months, the breastfeeding cycle will change and they may feed every 5 hours.
+When the baby gets to 6 months, the breastfeeding cycle will change, and they may feed every 5 hours.
+If your baby if feeding more frequently you may benefit form a breastfeeding cover when you are out and about.
 There are a lot of benefits that have been associated with exclusive breastfeeding 6 months.
 Your baby will be protected from allergies, autoimmune diseases, and respiratory problems.

 Studies show that breast milk has all the necessary nutrients that will promote healthy and normal development of the baby.
 In the first six months of the baby’s life, breast milk is the only food that they would know.